Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Tucker - Microcontroller Sub.md

 # Function of the Subsystem

 The role of the microcontroller subsystem is to act as the brain and heart of the diagnostic tool.
-The microcontroller will handle all of the data processing and signal modulation within the diagnostic tool.
+The microcontroller will handle almost all of the data processing and signal modulation within the diagnostic tool.
 Alongside signal processing the microcontroller will handle all of the user inputs and data being sent to the LCD and EEPROM respectively.

 # Specifications and Constraints
 The microcontroller subsystem shall adhere to the following specifications and constraints: